Hadipora: Education

-This village has one Middle School, one Higher Secondary School and a Govt Degree College.
-Govt Degree College Hadipora (Rafiabad), a newly established college, is just one kilometer away from the National Highway that leads to Kupwara and northern regions of Kashmir.
+This village has two Middle Schools, one Higher Secondary School and a Govt Degree College.
+Govt Degree College Hadipora (sopore), a newly established college, near baramulla handwara national highway that leads to Kupwara and northern regions of Kashmir.

 Religion

 All the people of this village are Muslims.
 This village has two Jamia Masjids and other nine mosques.

 Playground

-Hadipora playground is the centre of attraction for all the cricket and football fans of Rafiabad.
+Hadipora playground is the centre of attraction for all the cricket and football fans of Baramulls.
 Moreover, there are two big Chinars in this playground which lend picturesque look to this ground.

 Healthcare

 This village has one Govt Hospital which fails to provide even basic health facilities to the inhabitants of this village.